lucasfrancaid/docker-python-serverless-offline/README.md

 # Docker Python Serverless Offline
 An image to run your python offline

-## Disclaim
+## Disclaimers
-If you need a connection with a postgres database, use lucasfrancaid/python-serverless-offline:slim-buster
+If you need a connection with a postgres database, use lucasfrancaid/python-serverless-offline:slim-buster.
+The serverless.yml is required to setup your offline app.

 ## Usage with Docker Compose
 Create a docker-compose.yml in your directory and paste: